 The font you use is an essential part of making sure your email signature is professional.
 It's not the place to try out any creative, difficult-to-read fonts!

-A professional essay writer from Assignment Help Australia, a service trusted by many for their writing and proofreading requirements, has a few words of warning regarding fonts.
-Your colours should fit with the branding of your business, and rather than trying to make your fonts really colourful, pick a neutral, professional colour, like black or grey.
+We have a few words of warning regarding fonts.
+Your colors should fit with the branding of your business, and rather than trying to make your fonts really colorful, pick a neutral, professional color, like black or grey.

 Don't include quotes in your email signature